chihacknight/chihacknight.org/_posts/blog/2016-12-02-lightning-talks-3-call-for-speakers.md

 Between five and ten proposed talks will be picked to present at Chi Hack Night for fame and glory!

-### [Submit your lightning talk here](https://docs.google.com/forms/d/e/1FAIpQLSfdF60qMBBrmywkLwaovyzAvYaTtQIsr4kt4wa6wmrR3uYr6g/viewform) by Thursday, December 8th.
+### [Submit your lightning talk here](https://docs.google.com/forms/d/e/1FAIpQLSfdF60qMBBrmywkLwaovyzAvYaTtQIsr4kt4wa6wmrR3uYr6g/viewform) by Friday, December 9th.

 ---